 --print-contacts flag to print table of contacts to stdout

---print-contacts-residue-level flag to print residue-level grouped contacts to stdout
+--print-contacts-residue-level flag to print table of residue-level grouped contacts to stdout

---print-contacts-chain-level flag to print chain-level grouped contacts to stdout
+--print-contacts-chain-level flag to print table of chain-level grouped contacts to stdout

 --print-cells flag to print table of per-cell summaries to stdout

---print-cells-residue-level flag to print residue-level grouped per-cell summaries to stdout
+--print-cells-residue-level flag to print table of residue-level grouped per-cell summaries to stdout

---print-cells-chain-level flag to print chain-level grouped per-cell summaries to stdout
+--print-cells-chain-level flag to print table of chain-level grouped per-cell summaries to stdout

 --print-everything flag to print everything to stdout, terminate if printing everything is not possible